Article Image

 So, what types of exercises are recommended for individuals suffering from knee arthritis?
 Let’s dive into the various stretching, strength training, and aerobic exercises that can help alleviate pain and improve mobility.

-Preparing for Knee Exercises
+Preparing for Knee Exercises:

 Before jumping into your new exercise routine, it’s important to properly prepare your body for physical activity.
 Warming up is an essential step to promote circulation and help your muscles get ready for the upcoming workout.
 Upon completing your knee exercises, gradually reduce your heart rate by ending with a gentle walk for a few minutes.